-> If you’re not comfortable setting your own trap, it may be a good idea to contact a wildlife management service to take care of it for you.
+If you’re not comfortable setting your own trap, it may be a good idea to contact a wildlife management service to take care of it for you.
 This service will know how to operate the trap, locate the best place to put it, and remove the snake once it’s captured.
-This may be the best option if you’re looking for solutions for how to get rid of rattlesnakes on your property.
+This may be the best option if you’re looking for solutions for how to get rid of snakes on your property.

-> STEP 5: Keep your lawn trimmed and the yard free from debris.
+STEP 5: Keep your lawn trimmed and the yard free from debris.

 Snakes are attracted to areas with tall grass since it provides coverage and protection from potential prey such as owls or hawks.
 It’s best to mow your lawn frequently to reduce the number of hiding spots.
 Plus, shorter lawns make snakes easier to spot and expose the snakes to predators.
 Trimming your yard and keeping it free from debris is especially helpful if you live in a climate that receives a lot of rain.
 The more rain you receive, the more likely your grass is to grow and keep rattlesnakes hidden from plain sight.

 Keeping your yard free from firewood piles or large, decorative rocks is also helpful since they also make great hiding spots for snakes.
 Water gardens and koi ponds are also yard elements that can attract snakes.
 While it may not be possible to eliminate these elements entirely, you may have to be more diligent in other areas of snake management, like keeping the lawn short and deterring small mammals.